 Ankita shines with two wins as Indian Fed Cup team creates Fed Cup history

-The Indian Fed cup team on Saturday created history by earning a promotion to the Play-offs for the first time ever with Ankita Raina leading the side to 2-1 win over Indonesia, here.
-Ankita Raina pulled off a crucial singles win against talented Aldila Sutjiadi to lock the tie 1-1 after Rutuja Bhosale suffered a crushing defeat against an unranked Priska Madelyn Nugroho.
+The Indian Fed cup team created history by progressing to the play-offs for the first time ever with Ankita Raina leading the side to a 2-1 win over Indonesia, here.
+Ankita on Saturday night pulled off a crucial singles win against talented Aldila Sutjiadi to lock the tie 1-1 after Rutuja Bhosale suffered a crushing defeat against an unranked Priska Madelyn Nugroho.

+They overcame a sluggish start as they were trailing 1-4 but regrouped to dominate the decisive set.
+India finished second in the six-team Group with four wins in a row after losing the opening tie to China, who remained unbeaten in the tournament.

 Since earning their place back in Asia/Oceania Group I in 2016, India remained in the regional group.
-With the rise of Ankita Raina, things began to improve.
+With the rise of Ankita, things began to improve.

-Rituja Bhosale also played a key role in India's team as she provided winning starts in a few ties, sharing the burden with Ankita.
-Sania Mizra's return to Fed Cup after four years also helped the team as her inspirational presence and guidance helped the side immensely.
+Rutuja also played a key role as she provided winning starts in a few ties, sharing the burden with Ankita.
+Sania's return to Fed Cup after four years also helped as her inspirational presence and guidance helped the side immensely.
+India's non-playing captain Vishal Uppal is delighted with the result.

+"It's a historic moment and to be part of it feels surreal.
+I am proud of each and every member of our team -- the players, physio, coach, manager.
+We all came together and worked towards a common goal," Uppal told PTI.
+"I hope this win will give a big boost to women's tennis in India."
+PTI AT SSC SSC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)